Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **assertEntityHasComponent**(`id`: *string*, `component`: *string*, `position`: [*BlockPos*](#interfacesblockpos), `bool`: *boolean*): *void*

-Asserts an error when the specified entity has the component
+Asserts an error when the given entity has the component

 ##### Parameters: